giodestone/Desk-Mysteries-AR/README.md

 <img src="https://raw.githubusercontent.com/giodestone/Desk-Mysteries-AR/master/Images/Image 2.png" height="500">
 1. Find the key in the large right drawer and click on it.

-2.Click on the lock which is on the top left of the screen.
+2. Click on the lock which is on the top left of the screen.

-3.Find the pattern in the small bottom drawer.
+3. Find the pattern in the small bottom drawer.

-4.Enter the code “XXOXOXOO” using the buttons on the back of the desk.
+4. Enter the code “XXOXOXOO” using the buttons on the back of the desk.

 ## Asset Credits
 Icon was adapted.
 Pen compartment sounds were cut together.
 Sounds are all public domain.